Who is KCOM?

 For enterprises and public sector

-The needs of larger institutions are bespoke and include complex infrastructure like mesh networks, in-house servers, high-performance routers with built-in VPN capabilities, VoIP and leased line broadband.
+The needs of larger institutions are bespoke and include complex infrastructure like mesh networks, in-house servers, high-performance routers with built-in VPN capabilities, VoIP and leased line business broadband.

 KCOM deals with these case-by-case; you can contact them directly on their website.